CortexFoundation/yolov5_mxnet/README.md

 MRT will generate calibration and quantization files, and also some json configure information files.
 The

-MRT will generate two files named "params" and "symbol" in qout/yolov5x_cvm/, which includes the quantized model parameters and symbol informations for upload in next step.
+MRT will generate two files named "params" and "symbol" in qout/yolov5x_cvm/, which includes the quantized model parameters and symbol informations for model uploading.

+#### Performance

 Furthermore, we can examine performance degradation on quantization compared with float-point model,